 textStringPadCharacter='%#x7F;'

 In some cases, regular XML character entities may be used instead.
 For example, the above '%#x7F;' could be expressed as '&#x7F;' but this is not always the case.
 There is no way in XSD to express the character code 0 (i.e., the ASCII NUL code point), even as an XML character entity; hence, one must often use DFDL character entities like '%#x00;' above, or their named equivalents.
-The DFDL string literal syntax allows one to always use DFDL character entity syntax instead of jumping back and forth between XSD character entities and DFDL character entities.
+The DFDL string literal syntax allows the author to always use DFDL character entity syntax instead of jumping back and forth between XSD character entities and DFDL character entities.

 The following grammar gives the syntax of DFDL String Literals generally, including the various kinds of entities.